- Prospective Members

 - Your student will sign that he/she understands this policy when they sign their membership acceptance card (bid card) with the chapter that they join.

-- Hazing may be reported to the Office of Greek Affairs, the Office of JStudent Conduct, Iowa State Police Department or the Dean of Students.
+- Hazing may be reported to the Office of Sorority and Fraternity Engagement, the Office of Student Conduct, Iowa State Police Department or the Dean of Students.

 How are chapters managed?
 Are their staff members responsible for the chapters?